sux21/Comparative-analysis-of-population-structure-of-MYLU-and-MYYU-in-BC-Canada/README.md

 Choices of sample size and sampling site
 - For each site, increase sample sizes to at least 10
-- Include Condo as a site, need to wait for MYLU samples for DNA extraction and microsatellite genotyping.
+- Include Condo as a site, need to wait for MYLU samples for microsatellite genotyping.

 Hayward Lake and Stave Lake Lodge have different structure of bats.
 Can we see a difference in their genetic patterns?